 Today’s world is full of pain and bitterness.
 So many groups feel deep disappointment.
 So many problems seem to defy solutions.
 A glance at the daily headlines reveals a tide of distrust, discord, and disharmony sweeping the planet.
 Can Christians be effective in such an environment?
 Not unless they recognize the pain and perplexities that abound wherever real people encounter the real struggles of everyday existence.

 Jeremiah serves as a model for how to make a sober, realistic appraisal of human need.
-As he witnessed the devastation left in the aftermath of Jerusalem’s fall, he reflected on the darkness and despair that covered the city (Lam.
-3:1–18).
+As he witnessed the devastation left in the aftermath of Jerusalem’s fall, he reflected on the darkness and despair that covered the city (Lamentations 3:1–18).

 I am the man who has seen affliction by the rod of His wrath.